• About UPF-BSM

 Human Reproduction

 This Subject will cover normal anatomy and physiology of the male and female reproductive organs at both the macro and microscopic levels along with the stages of the reproductive life cycle.
-Development, endocrinology, gametogenesis, menstrual cycle, fertilization, implantation, early embryonic development, and pregnancy will be covered.
+As well as, development, endocrinology, gametogenesis, menstrual cycle, fertilization, implantation, early embryonic development, and pregnancy.

-You will acquire knowledge of the main pathologies that underlie fertility issues, learn how to clinically evaluate the infertile/sub-fertile individual in order to recognize tubal/uterine infertility, endometriosis, polycystic ovarian syndrome, male and female reproductive pathologies, ovulation disorders, and implantation issues, among others.
+Students will acquire knowledge of the main pathologies that underlie fertility issues, learn how to clinically evaluate the infertile/sub-fertile individual to recognize tubal/uterine infertility, endometriosis, polycystic ovarian syndrome, male and female reproductive pathologies, ovulation disorders, and implantation issues, among others.
 The developing field of oncofertility and how to preserve the reproductive potential of cancer patients will be explained and discussed.

-You will become familiarized with the current toolbox of technologies and methods in ART.
+Students will become familiarized with the current toolbox of technologies and methods in ART.
 Both clinical and embryological approaches will be considered.
-This will provide the student with a holistic view of reproductive medicine and allow for an improved interaction between both areas of treatment, in the interest of patient satisfaction and clinical results.
+This will provide them with a holistic view of reproductive medicine and allow an improved interaction between both areas of treatment, in the interest of patient satisfaction and clinical results.

 Diagnostics and Laboratory Techniques